odu-cs432-websci/public-fall26/syllabus.md

 **Email:** nasreen at cs.odu.edu
 **Website:** <https://www.cs.odu.edu/~narif>

-Office hours will be held Mondays and Wednesdays Thursday by appointment only.
+Office hours will be held on Mondays and Wednesdays by appointment only.
 Please use the appointment-scheduling link provided in Canvas.
 All scheduled meetings will take place via Zoom.
 Once your appointment is confirmed, you will receive a Zoom link in the confirmation email.

 ## Course Description